What makes a leader truly great?

 This is a complex and difficult question, yet in spite of this, research paints a surprisingly consistent picture.

 Take for example the “Good To Great” study undertaken by researcher and business author Jim Collins.
-This book (published in 2001) has aged, yet its findings remain as relevant today as a decade ago.
+This book (published in 2001) has aged, yet its findings remain relevant today.

 Collins and his research team conducted an extensive five year study to answer a simple question: “Can a good company become a great company, and if so, how?”
 Using quantitative metrics, they selected eleven companies that fulfilled the standard of being “great”, having started as average companies before; a) hitting an inflection point, b) exceeding the market by at least 300%, and c) sustaining this performance for at least 15 years.